xz0127/tp/docs/UserGuide.md

 Format: `add n/NAME i/NRIC p/PHONE_NUMBER a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Tags are used to indicate a patient's underlying medical conditions.
-A patient can also have any number of tags (including 0).
+A patient can have any number of tags (including 0).
 </div>

 * Adds a patient with the specified details.